sunhaotong0605/SPP_FMRESAC/README.md

     label_csv_path=/path/to/label.csv \
     [pretrained_model_path=/path/to/model/]
 ```
+* `model_name`: A selected foundation model for generating representations, and the candidates only can be "NT_50M" or "EVO_7B".

+* `input_path`: A path of FASTA files, where each FASTA file is a training sample.

+* `output_path`: A path for outputting files.

+* `pretrained_model_path`: A path for pretrained foundation model weights.
+When the value is empty, the weights are read from model_weights/NT_50M/ or model_weights/EVO_7B/ folder by default.

-* `label_csv_path`: A CSV file containing labels for training samples in the following format:
+* `label_csv_path`: A CSV file containing sample names and labels of the training samples in the following format:
 ```csv
 sample_name,label
 GCA_001549735.1_XFAS004-SEQ-2-ASM-1_genomic,0